 In this approach, your internal project manager describes the company’s needs and explains to Groupe DGE International what the company wishes to see in its management system.
 We then draft the documentation and ask you to validate it.
 Finally, we ensure the system implementation, provide training for your staff, and then perform internal audits, in order to adequately prepare your company for the certification audit.

-Plant located in Magog.
-Production of medical equipment.
+Plant in Quebec.
+Manufacture of medical equipment.

 Sites located all across Canada.
 Distribution of tobacco products.

 Plants Montreal and Granby.
 Manufacturing of metal valves.